axelberndt/Digital-Performance-Edition/README.md

 # Digital Performance Edition
-A model for digital music editions that include the performance.
+A model for digital music editions that include the sonic performances.